Illusion: Visual

+High-level visual processing consolidates information gathered from various sources to apply cognitive influences that create a conscious visual experience.
+Thus, allowing us to recognize the complex identity of different elements, and the disparate relations between them through cognitive processes.
+Visual illusions are also often a product of this processing stage, and it is during this stage that we might ultimately become conscious of any optical illusion.
+There are two crucial properties of our visual system related mostly to high-level visual processing, referred to as selectivity and invariance (which we have consistently attempted to replicate in image recognition computer algorithms).
+Selectivity refers to the identification of particular features that are relevant to recognize a specific element or object, while abstracting from other features that are not fundamental to performing the same recognition (e.g. when we see the shape of a house, certain contours that are essential for us to recognize it while other contours or image properties are not, such as color).
+On the other hand, invariance refers to the ability to be indifferent to small variations of a given feature, effectively identifying all those variations as simply being different versions of the same feature (e.g. we can recognize a given handwritten letter of the alphabet, written by different people with distinct styles of calligraphy).

+The whole process that constructs our visual experience is extremely complex (with multiple qualities that are unmatched by any computer or digital system).
+It is organized by many sequential and parallel sub-processes, each of which is essential in building our conscious image of the world.
+Our whole visual system seeks to simplify and categorize the unstructured low-level visual information, through both selectivity and invariance.
+Thus, while trying to organize an image by "filling in the gaps" through assumptions, we become vulnerable to misinterpretation.

 Auditory

-An auditory illusion is an illusion of hearing, the auditory equivalent of a visual illusion: the listener hears either sound which are not present in the stimulus, or "impossible" sounds.
+An auditory illusion is an illusion of hearing, the auditory equivalent of a visual illusion: the listener hears either sounds which are not present in the stimulus, or "impossible" sounds.
 In short, audio illusions highlight areas where the human ear and brain, as organic, makeshift tools, differ from perfect audio receptors (for better or for worse).
 One example of an auditory illusion is a Shepard tone.

 Tactile

 Examples of tactile illusions include phantom limb, the thermal grill illusion, the cutaneous rabbit illusion and a curious illusion that occurs when the crossed index and middle fingers are run along the bridge of the nose with one finger on each side, resulting in the perception of two separate noses.
 The brain areas activated during illusory tactile perception are similar to those activated during actual tactile stimulation.
 Tactile illusions can also be elicited through haptic technology.
 These "illusory" tactile objects can be used to create "virtual objects".